-The bike I was using had a banana seat and right behind it was a semi-circular metal bar that served as the handle my Dad promised me he'd hold onto so I wouldn't fall, as he ran along behind me.
+The bike I was using had a banana seat and right behind it was a semi-circular metal bar that served as the handle my Dad promised me he'd hold onto, running along behind me, so I wouldn't fall.

-So as I was pedaling along the street, who should happen to be driving the other way but the whole family of those kids who learned before me, in their giant station wagon with the windows down.
-Actually, I heard them cheering before I looked over and saw them.
+As I pedaled along the street, I saw a giant station wagon headed in my direction, filled with a whole family of kids who’d learned before me.
+Their windows down, I heard them cheering before I looked over and saw them.
 I didn't get what they were so excited about until I looked to my right and saw the shadow my Dad and I cast on the ground.
 And though I glanced for only a split second, I still noticed he wasn't holding onto the back.
 My attention shot straight ahead.
 I'm not falling, he's not holding on.
 I must be riding!

-He remembered the story, so before I could finish, he was telling it back to me.
+He remembered the story as I was sharing it with him.
+Before I could finish, he was telling it right back to me.
 It felt good to hear it again in his voice.
 As we talked about it, I thought of a few other things he's done for me I feel grateful for.
-I felt like I wanted to thank him for his influence and presence in my life, but it wouldn't be the last time to see him.
+I wanted to thank him for his influence and presence in my life.

 He planned to end his life on his own terms, instead of letting the disease progress to a catastrophic end.
 I admire this very much and I am not at all surprised by his choice.
 I wasn’t sure when exactly he planned to do it, but neither was he.
-There is a necessary procedure that must be followed by law in Vermont.
-It is the Death With Dignity Act and Vermont is the first, or one of the first states to enact such legislation.
+There is a necessary protocol that must be followed in Vermont, prescribed by law in the Death With Dignity Act; Vermont is among the first states to enact such legislation.

-I asked him if he was scared but he said "no".
-I asked him if he was in any pain and he said "no" again.
-I felt relieved knowing these things.
+I asked him if he was scared but he said "No." I asked him if he was in any pain and again he told me "No.” I felt relieved knowing these things.

 He told me he was feeling weaker by the day.
 At one point during our visit, we had to move our chairs into the sun because it was breezy and sort of cold.
 When it was time to go, I had to bring his walker over to him.
 He couldn't walk the ten or so feet over to where he'd left it.

-Alijah Reed, my Father and my Dad, ended his own life some time around 10:00 in the morning, on April 9th, 2020.
+And then on April 9, 2020, Alijah Reed, my Father and my Dad, ended his own life some time around 10:00 in the morning.